 This document sets out how the Council intends to promote equality of opportunity in all of its functions.
-The Scheme has been produced to reflect our ongoing commitment to equality of opportunity for all and to help the Council progress through the Government's Equality Framework for Local Government (the Framework).
+The Scheme has been produced to reflect our ongoing commitment to equality of opportunity for all and to help the Council progress through the Government's Equality Framework for Local Government (the Framework) and deliver the Equality Act 2010.